 Motorbikes in Ho Chi Minh City

 Another choice is to go on professional guided motorbike tours in Ho Chi Minh City, this way you don't have to worry about driving, getting a license or zooming through traffic.
-When participating in any motorbike tours, you must be able to comfortably sit behind the driver.
+When participating in any motorbike tour, you must be able to comfortably sit behind the driver.

 Bicycles are available all over Vietnam, but we don't recommend riding bicycles in Ho Chi Minh City due to the city’s traffic congestion.